 Well-meaning business owners have a tendency to over-complicate the feedback loop.
 The number one way to find out what your customers are thinking is to ask.
 By being proactive instead of reactive, you begin to move away from polarized responses towards the majority of your customers.

 You can do this anecdotally, or you can utilize data collection tools.
 Which is better?
 The answer is both.
 By employing a healthy mix of the two, you can turbocharge your knowledge of all of your customers.

 Next Steps to Connect with Your Customers Today

 So, where do you go from here?
 There are two functional steps you can take today.
 First, look into the data collection tools that are available.
 If you take calls from customers, our incoming call reporting system is a great first step to explore.

 Second, determine the best way to connect with your customers regularly.
 Is this a survey?
 Is it getting down on the front lines and talking to people?
 Are there market studies you can pull?
 Can you connect with past customers?
 Ultimately, the answer to what works will be different based on your industry, products, and services.
-But one thing is the same across the board — if you can get better in tune with your customers, you can drive profitability to new heights.
+But one thing is the same across the board — if you can get better in tune with your customers and begin fully understanding clients, you can drive profitability to new heights.